The First Friday Devotion was given to St. Margaret Mary Alacoque by Jesus who also gave her the Twelve Promises.

 The Mass on the feast of the Sacred Heart is beautiful!

-For more information see Isa's informative Sacred Heart Holy Hour website here.
+For more information see Isa's very informative Sacred Heart Holy Hour website here.